 - No health issues that may affect the eyes

 To further determine if you meet the requirements for LASIK eye surgery, you can take the LASIK Pre-evaluation Test to determine if you are a candidate for LASIK.
-Each set of eyes is unique and that it is why it is extremely important to have your eyes examined by an ophthalmologist, like Dr. Richard Foulkes.
+Each set of eyes is unique and that it is why it is extremely important to have your eyes examined by an ophthalmologist, such as our Dr. Richard Foulkes.
+You can also take the self vision test to find out if LASIK eye surgery is right for you.

 Like fingerprints, no two patients are the same.
 Our LASIK surgeon, Dr. Foulkes, and his staff recognize that when it comes to vision problems, each person may not benefit from the standard LASIK procedure.
 This is why we utilized the very best in technology for our Custom LASIK procedures.